Dún Laoghaire railway station: History

-The original station building was an apparently insufficient Station House and Parcel Office and in 1840 the D&KR resolved to replace it.
+The original station building was an apparently insufficient Station House and Parcel Office and in 1840 the D&KR resolved to replace it, hiring J. S. Mulvaney as designer.
+The new station building eventually cost £2,500 and was designed by Mulvaney using stone quarried in Ballyknockan, County Wicklow in preference to granite from Dalkey quarry (which was located much closer).
 The platforms were finally covered in 1845 by a temporary structure costing £122 which was later extended for £300.

 On 29 March 1844, the Dalkey Atmospheric Railway officially opened.
 The line was a branch of the existing D&KR which diverged to the south when approaching from the west with an interchange platform before the atmospheric ran as a single track eastbound into the tunnel.
 While through running was possible it was not used.

 Grierson notes that the station build was completed in 1853 to a design by John Skipton Mulvany by Mr. Roberts doing the "masonry, carpentry, ironmongery, &c," for £1,665.
-This included the station walls, while ironwork, roof, and plumbing cost £1,031 by I. & R. Mallet.
+L This included the station walls, while ironwork, roof, and plumbing cost £1,031 by I. & R. Mallet.
 The roof has since been removed.
 The station house above the platforms was completed in 1854. a structure in a neo-classical style, designed also by Mulvany.
 This was the station building until 1971 when the current arrangement was introduced.
 Mulvany's building became reused as a restaurant.